guidomodarelli/downtube/README.md

 - Support for downloading videos with or without audio
 - Support for downloading videos with or without thumbnails
 - Support for downloading videos with or without metadata
-- Support for downloading videos with or without date
-- Support for downloading videos with or without duration
 - Support for downloading videos with or without description
 - Support for downloading videos with or without tags